 User.
 Data on vessel characteristics were retrieved from the Economic Data Collection (EDC) program, a mandatory component of the US West Coast groundfish fishery since 2009 (West Coast Fisheries Economics Program, NOAA Fisheries, Seattle, WA, www.nwfsc.noaa.gov/research/divisions/fram/economic).
 The database contains information on vessel characteristics by permit type and gear from 2009 to present.
 EDC data were provided as port-specific measures averaged by port group (same nine groups as above).
 Each year, vessel-specific data were assigned to a single port group based on the port group for which that vessel had the highest ex-vessel revenue in that year, even though vessels may have delivered to multiple port groups in that year.
 No data were provided when confidentiality could not be ensured, using the same measures of confidentiality as the PacFIN data described above.

 Resource unit.
 Relative indexes of abundance for each overfished species and sablefish were included as an indicator of that species’ ecological status.
-Spatially explicit relative indexes of abundance were estimated using delta generalized linear mixed-effects models (delta-GLMMs), which can account for vessel “catchability”, spatiotemporal variability, and uncertainty arising from small sample sizes or extreme catch events.
+Spatially-explicit relative indexes of abundance were estimated using delta generalized linear mixed-effects models (delta-GLMMs), which can account for vessel “catchability”, spatiotemporal variability, and uncertainty arising from small sample sizes or extreme catch events.
 Analyses were implemented with an open source software package (Thorson and Ward, 2013) in R. Cowcod was not included, even though it is currently declared overfished, because spatial management (Rockfish Conservation Areas) has been successful in decreasing instances of bycatch and as a species cowcod has the smallest (sometimes zero) rate within the sablefish fishery (NMFS, 2004).

-Data used to fit the delta-GLMMs included spatially resolved (trawl mid-point) fishery-independent species-specific catches collected by the Northwest Fisheries Science Center (NWFSC) Shelf-Slope survey, which collects annual data on hundreds of fish species along the US West Coast (Bradburn et al. 2011).
+Data used to fit the delta-GLMMs included spatially-resolved (trawl mid-point) fishery-independent species-specific catches collected by the Northwest Fisheries Science Center (NWFSC) Shelf-Slope survey, which collects annual data on hundreds of fish species along the US West Coast (Bradburn et al. 2011).
 Contracted commercial fishing vessels conduct standardized bottom trawl surveys at depths of 55 to 1280 m from Cape Flattery, Washington (48° 10’N) to the US-Mexico border (32° 30’N).
-Typically the survey contracts four vessels per year, although 2012 involved 2 contracts to a single vessel.
+Typically the survey contracts four vessels per year, although 2012 involved two contracts to a single vessel.
 The entire survey area is usually covered twice per year using a stratified random sampling design (based on three depth categories), with sampling extending from late May to late July for the first pass and from mid-August to late October for the second pass.
 Data are used as the primary source of abundance information for most PFMC groundfish stock assessments.